Roman Cyprus: Cities

-Nea Paphos ("New Paphos")
+Nea Paphos (New Paphos)

 Nea Paphos officially became a city in 312 BC under Nikokles, the last king of the Pafian kingdom.
 It wasn't until the second century that the city grew in importance and became the capital of Roman Cyprus.
-The earliest account of Paphos as the capital of the island actually comes from "The Acts of the Apostles" in the New Testament, where Paul and Barnabas stayed to preach to Sergius Paulus, who then converted to Christianity.
-Roman Paphos reached its golden age under the Severan Dynasty (and it is attested that there was even an imperial cult to Septimius Severus).
+The earliest account of Paphos as the capital of the island comes from the "Acts of the Apostles" in the New Testament, where Paul and Barnabas stayed to preach to Sergius Paulus, who then converted to Christianity.
+Roman Paphos reached its golden age under the Severan dynasty (and it is attested that there was an imperial cult to Septimius Severus).
 Nea Paphos is not to be confused with Palaiaphos ("Old Paphos").
-However, it is difficult to separate the two, because they were considered to be the same city under Roman rule, and were connected by "a sacred way".
+However, it is difficult to separate the two, because they were considered to be the same city under Roman rule and were connected by "a sacred way".
 Nea Paphos was the city center, whereas Palaiaphos, where the Temple of Aphrodite was, acted as a religious center.

-The temple of Aphrodite at Palaiaphos was one of the most important temples in all of Cyprus.
+The temple of Aphrodite at Palaiaphos was one of the most important temples in Cyprus.
 It seems that the importance of this religious festival helped maintain the status of the city throughout the Roman period.
-It is even said that the emperor Titus visited the Temple of Aphrodite at Paphos on his way to Syria.
+It is even said that Emperor Titus visited the Temple of Aphrodite at Paphos on his way to Syria.
 Once there, Titus was awed by the lavishness of the sanctuary and inquired as to his future endeavors as emperor.
 The high priest and the goddess Aphrodite herself, supposedly, confirmed the ruler's favorable future and successful journey to Syria.